 Raw vegetables offer many benefits for personal health and nutrition, which play a vital role in disease prevention, healthy skin, increased energy, and better digestion.
-When you incorporate raw vegetables, fruits, seeds, and nuts into your diet, you can create an incredible variety of salads, smoothies, and snacks.
+When you incorporate raw vegetables, fruits, seeds, and nuts into your diet, you can create an incredible variety of salads, smoothies, and low carb snacks.

 1. Red Bell Pepper

 Red bell peppers are often roasted with a roast beef dinner or used as an ingredient in a stir-fry or a vegetable platter.
 These bright-colored, crunchy vegetables are rich in antioxidants.
 They offer a generous amount of vitamin C. While grilling and baking a bell pepper is an excellent addition to any meal, they provide a higher nutrient content when you eat them raw.

 These raw vegetables contain nearly three times the amount of vitamin C than citrus fruits, which is best preserved if you enjoy a crispy, crunchy slice of pepper raw and sliced lengthwise and served with your favorite dip or in a salad.

 Red bell peppers are one of the best vegetables to eat raw because of their numerous health benefits including reducing inflammation and may reduce the risk of rheumatoid and osteoarthritis arthritis, memory loss, and diabetes.

 This dark, leafy green vegetable is a part of the cruciferous family of vegetables, including cabbage, cauliflower, and broccoli, all of which are high in nutrients.
 Kale is often considered a “superfood” for its wealth of vitamins and antioxidants and offers numerous benefits, including a positive impact on bone and skin health, detoxing the heart, and circulation.
 It’s an essential vegetable for boosting the immune system, and you’ll get the most out of kale by enjoying its coarse, curly leaves raw in a salad or a smoothie.